 to show the Club Oxford logo.
 In 2005 we voted to remove the center line for

 2-line passing and have gone to a "zero-tolerance" for hooking to

 open up the game a little more.
 Since 2006 we have been operating under the

 lead of Hockey Canada by placing a stricter emphasis on stick infractions and

 other tactics which impede a player's progress.
 For 2007 we have implemented

-a 5 minute sudden-death overtime for playoff games.
+a 3 on 3 sudden-death overtime to settle tie games.
 In 2008 we reached

 our fundraising goal of $30 000 for the Arena Renovation Project.
 Players

 should be proud of the fact that they have made a significant contribution to

 In 2009 we started a new project called "Hockey for Everyone".
 This campaign is designed to assist families by providing equipment, ice time and instruction, all at no cost.
 The program is for local boys and girls in grades 3 to 8 who are not enrolled in minor hockey.
 This runs from January until the end of March.
 Several of these kids continue on to play Spring League 3 on 3.